Written by Dr Gowreeson Thevendran, MBChB (Bristol), MRCS.Ed, Dip. Sports Med.Ed, FRCS.Ed (Trauma & Ortho.), FAMS (Singapore)

 RICE: Rest, Ice, Compression, and Elevation

-Non-surgical treatment suits grade 1 ACL injuries, typically sprains.
-Rest allows natural healing, while ice and compression helps manage inflammation and swelling.
+Non-surgical treatment is appropriate for Grade 1 ACL injuries, typically sprains.
+Rest allows natural healing, while ice and compression help manage inflammation and swelling.
 Elevation of the affected leg can further aid in reducing swelling.
 This approach effectively manages cases where the ACL is mildly overstretched without tearing.

 Physical Therapy